chromium/chromium/docs/code_reviews.md

 be more familiar with code in `//chrome/browser/component_name/sub_component` than reviewers in the higher-level `//chrome/OWNERS` file.

-More detail on the owners file format is provided in the "More information" section below.
+More detail on the owners file format is provided [here](#owners-file-details).

 *Tip:* The `git cl owners` command can help find owners.
+Gerrit also provides this functionality via the `Find Owners` button on CLs.

 While owners must approve all patches, any committer can contribute to the review.
 In some directories the owners can be overloaded or there might be